ZHaskell/docs/Z-IO/Filesystem.md

 initFile :: CBytes
          -> FileFlag        -- ^ Opening flags, e.g. 'O_CREAT' @.|.@ 'O_RDWR'
-         -> FileMode        -- ^ Sets the file mode (permission and sticky bits), -- but only if the file was created, see 'DEFAULT_MODE'.
+         -> FileMode        -- ^ Sets the file mode (permission and sticky bits), -- but only if the file was created, see 'DEFAULT_FILE_MODE'.
          -> Resource File
 ```